Cap-Ning/LLMEffiChecker/README.md

-# NMTSloth
+# LLMEffiChecker

-*NMTSloth* is designed to generate test samples to test efficiency degradation of neural machine translation (NMT) systems.
-Specifically, *NMTSloth* perturbs the seed sentences with three types of perturbations, and the perturbed inputs will consume more computational resources.
+*LLMEffiChecker* is designed to generate test samples to test efficiency degradation of Large Language Models (LLMs).
+Specifically, *LLMEffiChecker* perturbs the seed sentences with three types of perturbations, and the perturbed inputs will consume more computational resources.